As an Amazon Associate I earn from qualifying purchases.

 Illinois Concealed Carry Laws

-While Illinois state law doesn’t explicitly address concealed carry of knives, local ordinances, particularly in Chicago, have regulations on concealed carry, especially for knives with blades longer than 2.5 inches.
+While Illinois state law doesn’t explicitly address the concealed carry of knives, local ordinances, particularly in Chicago, have regulations on concealed carry, especially for knives with blades longer than 2.5 inches.
+As a general rule, it’s wise to stay under the local blade length limits, particularly in cities with stricter regulations.

 Illinois Knife Length Laws